Wonderland: Alice’s Rock-and-Roll Adventure

 In this show Alice, a little girl, also is a bit of a nerd who feels picked on by bigger kids until she enters Wonderland.
 Beyond the main cast, there are several characters onstage that play instruments, so we are also looking for actors who can play the piano, guitar and other instruments.
 The White Rabbit, Cheshire cat, Mad Hatter can be played by women or men, boys or girls.
 If you’re not sure what part is right for you, just come and try out.

-Alice: I now crown you queen Alice, queen of everything!
-My first act as queen of everything is to declare that dessert will be eaten first at meals.
-And secondly that queen Alice must be put first for every game.
-As queen of everything, all my ideas are most excellent.
+Alice: (talking to herself) I now crown you queen Alice, queen of everything! (she cheers now as if she were the crowd.)
+Long live queen Alice!
+(Acts royal, as the queen) My first act as queen of everything is to declare that dessert will be eaten first at every meal.
+And secondly that queen Alice must be picked first for every game.
+(Speaking now as her loyal supporters) What an excellent idea, queen Alice!
+You are so wise.
+(Speaking as herself) Why thank you, I quite agree.
+As queen of everything, all my ideas are beyond excellent.
+(As crowd applauds, she holds out her hands modestly, stopping them) That’s enough applause.
+Though you are right to clap.
+You may all give me red roses in future.
+Lots of them.

 Lorina: You’re not a queen.
 You’re my baby sister and I’m in a hurry.
 Mindy‘s family is leaving on holidays and I don’t want to be left behind.
 Besides, mother said you were meant to be practicing your scales, not playing silly games with chess figures.